Can you point to any particular book and say it made a significant impact on your preaching?

 It will be a resource you refer to for years, and it will challenge you at every turn.
 This book is truly a gift to the Church!

-4. Preaching and Preachers
+4. Preaching & Preachers

-Preaching and Preachers by D. Martyn Lloyd-Jones is another all-time classic in the preaching world.
-This book was originally a series of lectures given by Dr. Lloyd-Jones at Westminster Theological Seminary in 1972.
+This book was originally a series of lectures given by Dr Lloyd-Jones at Westminster Theological Seminary in 1972.

-In it he sought to provide a vision for preaching that would encourage and equip a generation of preachers.
+In it, he sought to provide a vision for preaching that would encourage and equip a generation of preachers.

-The 40th anniversary edition also includes essays from Tim Keller, John Piper, Mark Dever, Kevin DeYoung, and more.
+The 40th-anniversary edition also includes essays from Tim Keller, John Piper, Mark Dever, Kevin DeYoung, and more.

-In my journey to grow as a preacher of God’s Word I have spent time in many books on the subject and I have to say, Preaching & Preachers has proved to be one of the best.
+In my journey to grow as a preacher of God’s Word, I have spent time in many books on the subject and I have to say, Preaching & Preachers has proved to be one of the best.

 Any pastor – young or old – needs to spend some time gleaning from this book the author’s vision for the preaching of God’s Word.